Youth of Sunna Forces

 The Youth of Sunna Forces or Sunni Youth Forces, formerly the Youth of Sunna Division and the Youth of Sunna Brigade, was a Syrian rebel group affiliated with the Free Syrian Army's Southern Front that was armed with U.S.-made BGM-71 TOW anti-tank missiles.
-It operated in the Daraa and Quneitra Governorates until it surrendered and later joined ranks of Syrian Arab Army in 2018.
+It operated in the Daraa and Quneitra Governorates until it surrendered and later joined the Syrian Arab Army in 2018.

 History

 On 2 August 2016, fighters from the Youth of Sunna Forces raided the house of its deputy leader Mohammad Tohme and proceeded to beat his father and shot his brother.
-In response, the next day Tohme loyalists stormed its own headquarters in Bosra and deposed Ahmad al-Auda, the leader of the group.
-Auda and his followers fled and was subsequently placed under house arrest, while the military council handed over the group's command to Tohme and his deputy, Bilal Droubi.
+In response, the next day Tohme loyalists stormed their headquarters in Bosra and deposed Ahmad al-Awda, the leader of the group. al-Awda and his followers fled and was subsequently placed under house arrest, while the military council handed over the group's command to Tohme and his deputy, Bilal al-Droubi.
 Some rebel supporters called this a coup d'etat while others declared their support and defended the toppling of corrupt leaders.

 On 22 August 2016, additional Southern Front factions joined the Youth of Sunna Division under the new leadership of Colonel Nassim Abu Ezza.

-In 2018 after major rebel defeat in southern Syria, the group surrendered to the government forces and later joined ranks of SAA, supporting offensive against ISIS affiliate Jaish Al Walid in July 2018.
+In 2018 after a major rebel defeat in southern Syria, the group surrendered to government forces and later joined the SAA as part of the Eighth Brigade of the 5th Corps, supporting an offensive against the ISIS affiliate Khalid ibn al-Walid Army in July 2018.